Skip to main content

 1. Open the CLI.

-2. Create a directory to work with Docker:
+2. Create a directory for working with Docker:

 mkdir <docker_directory>